idaholab/moose/tutorials/tutorial03_verification/doc/content/tutorial03_convergence.md

 There is no pre-defined measure of the element size.

-Often alternatives for directly computing element information is used.
+Often alternatives for directly computing element information are used.
 For example, the square root of the number of degrees-of-freedom can be used as a measure of element size for 2D regular grids.

 !---